 A breast pump purchased for home use is usually smaller and designed for use by just one person.
-However, there are companies who sell breast pump models that are classed as hospital grade.
+However, there are companies that sell breast pump models that are classed as hospital-grade.

 - The hospital breast pump may be more powerful, or different to the one you have at home.

 - You may prefer to get used to your own pump while there are midwives and lactation consultants to help.

 - Your hospital may only have a small number of pumps that need to be shared around, so you may not always get it when you need it.